stevemckinney/iamsteve/data/blog/00105-colour-series-picking-your-palette.md

 To start the series, I'm going to run through why colour theory is only a small part of choosing colours.
 Then you’ll begin to pick your palette.
 I’ll explain the things, that I consider when choosing a colour palette.
 This should help to inform your choices.

 ## Let’s address colour theory
-There are [plenty of courses covering colour theory](https://teamtreehouse.com/library/aesthetic-foundations#color-theory) out there, that discuss it in further detail.
+There are plenty of courses covering colour theory in further detail out there.
 It’s useful to learn about it, however by following a more precise approach, with examples of how and why along the way, practical and applicable advice can be easily formed.
 My post aims to cover those angles and ensure you understand why, to guide you through the how.

 ### Applying colour theory to the web
 The web is a difficult medium with many variables, in the way of practical colour theory applications.
 Those restrictions are different to that of print, which is experienced in only one form.
 The web has much more to contend with.